Estimated reading time: 3 minutes

 Covid-19 has suspended our world, disrupted routines in homes and workplaces, and led to a whirlwind of emotions for many people.

 Fear of contracting the disease, coupled with curfews, lockdowns and quarantine, and their effects on daily schedules and workplaces, have produced various psychological effects.
 These include stress, depression, feelings of confusion, isolation and frustration.

-People have reacted differently to new stressful situations; some cope better than others.
+People react differently to new stressful situations; some cope better than others.
 This has meant a greater need for empathy on the part of leaders to help those they lead cope better.

-Empathy can be defined as the ability to understand other people’s conditions, thoughts and feelings from their viewpoint rather than your own.
+Empathy is the ability to understand other people’s conditions, thoughts and feelings from their viewpoint rather than your own.
 Albert Einstein said, ‘Empathy is patiently and sincerely seeing the world through the other person’s eyes.’
 He added that it is not learned in school but is cultivated over a lifetime.
 This means that as a leader, you grow in empathy over time.

 You can take some practical steps to learn to lead with empathy.
 These include learning to listen, making yourself vulnerable, and genuinely caring for others.

 You must keep lines of communication open and listen to your team.
 Ask your employees how they are doing in group conversations and even one-on-one, and listen intently to the answers.

 Genuine listening has been referred to as a rare gift – the gift of time.
 You, therefore, need to be present and not multi-task when your team members are speaking to you.
 You should abstain from interrupting and ask appropriate follow-up questions which demonstrate that you not only hear but do listen.
 Learn to pick out what they say and the undertones of what is left unsaid.

-Listening is both an art and a science, and the more you practice, the better you will get.
+Listening is both an art and a science; the more you practice, the better you will get.

 Make yourself vulnerable